Custom Packaging

 The combination of printing, varnish, and die shape is the difference between a label that separates on the first drop and one that makes the shelf look intentional.
 I nag my team about registration because a misaligned die ruins more runs than cheap ink.

 I learned this during a late-night press check when a rookie operator swapped the matte varnish for glossy, and our customer’s label looked like a wet napkin—pure panic.
-The solution was a half-hour lamination swap and a re-run of personalized hot sauce bottle labels on a sturdy 3.2-mil BOPP.
+The fix was a half-hour lamination swap and a re-run of personalized hot sauce bottle labels on a sturdy 3.2-mil BOPP.
 It cost us a few hundred dollars and a few grey hairs, but no bottles were ruined.
 I still tell that story whenever someone asks why I hold press checks at 2 a.m.

 Key Factors That Separate Great Hot Sauce Labels from Trash